M. J. Rabi Singh

-Career and accomplishments
+Career

 He initially started his academic career as a tutor in Voorhees college, Vellore.
 He then served as assistant professor at Government Arts College and then at Presidency college, Chennai.
 He went on to become a professor in Tamil.
 As a professor and head of department of Tamil, he has worked at Sri Pushpam College in Poondi, M.R.
 Government Arts college in Mannargudi and at Benares Hindu University at Varnasi.
 After retirement he served as visiting Professor, guest faculty at the University of Madras.

 Between 2000 and 2007, he worked as a Senior consultant at the newly created Tamil Virtual University.
 In this position, he was hugely responsible for the start up and creation of online content for Tamil.
 He brought in lesson writers besides himself from far and wide to ensure the quality of the academic content available for the online courses offered by the university.

 He has also filled in as Director in charge for short period and ensured successful running of the university.
 He has also served as project director for Indian Council for Social Sciences Research [ICSSR].